Ewan-D/_vsDyslexior/src/posts/start.md

 ---
-title: start
+title: Press Play
 tags:
   - origin
 ---

-Waking up, blinking at the sunlight as it picks out motes of dust across my room filtering in through the gaps of the curtains.
-I cough a little pathetically and turn pulling a woollen throw about me that is ever to slightly to small and the movement leaves my feet open to the cold.
-I groan and wrinkling my noes in defiance I squint at the red numbers of the bedside alarm clock and vaguely start to do some calculating fighting inwardly all the while.
-Coffee, glasses, work, brush teeth - whats the order again?

-This is it folks - welcome to a rambling start to a blog about, about - wait, what is this blog about again?

-Forget it, it is too early to call; and anyway I don't think that it matters.
-No, lets just have some music... press play.
+Cassette tapes, chunky, clunky and joyful.
+Squeezing down on both play and record until the buttons crunched home.
+The reels whirring, as they spun, winding magnetic tape, threading through, side a to b, spool to spool.
+I would carry three or four of them at a time, at school.
+Loose among my notebooks and planners, they rattled around and picked up the smell of old apples left uneaten, fermenting at the bottom of my backpack.
+Pink Floyd, Nirvana, some Pixies and a dream of casting them aside for a click wheel iPod with the blue backlight.
+And now, I stick solely to mp3s and other such digital formats.
+Like the rest of the world, I have moved on.
+But, as convenient as they may be, mp3s won't ever offer that same analogue charm.

+So, feeling nostalgic, and inspired by the design of the Op1, I have started making a cassette player for the browser.
+This is what I have to offer so far by way of a throw back (if you are viewing this on mobile switch to landscape for the full experience!):

 <audio id="song"><source src="{{ '/posts/plinkReverse.mp3' | url }}"/></audio>
 <audio id="songB"><source src="{{ '/posts/combingExperimentOP1.mp3' | url }}"/></audio>
 {% include "audio.njk" %}

-Hi, my names ewan I want to make stuff and thought that this would be a good place to write about it/think about it/put it out there on this thing what we call the great world wide web.
+Hi, my name is Ewan.
+I make music, art and do a bit of programming too.
+I wanted to combine all that in a blog and so here we are!
+(More in the About page.)

-Oh, and if you can't already tell this is my first ever post.
-I am sure all the standard hall marks are here.
-Clumsy awkwardness may be a trade mark oh and also a idle approach to putting out posts... enjoy :smile: E
+This is my first ever post.
+I am sure all the standard hall marks are here: clumsiness, awkwardness and a idle approach to putting out posts... enjoy :smile: E